 - New platforms must be supported as a route to understanding the impact on programmability and debugging.
-Architecturally the designs for the changes depend on the platforms expected for exascale but in the immediate term systems such as accelerators from NVIDIA and Intel are likely candidates. - The control of thread (including GPU thread) level parallelism within a node should become more intuitive allowing the same form of control that a user has over the MPI processes. - The display of data as shown for MPI parallelism within Allinea DDT must include similar thread-parallel displays also for example automated comparison across threads is a worthy addition to comparison across processes.
+Architecturally the designs for the changes depend on the platforms expected for Exascale but in the immediate term systems such as accelerators from NVIDIA and Intel are likely candidates. - The control of thread (including GPU thread) level parallelism within a node should become more intuitive allowing the same form of control that a user has over the MPI processes. - The display of data as shown for MPI parallelism within Allinea DDT must include similar thread-parallel displays also for example automated comparison across threads is a worthy addition to comparison across processes.

-New programming models other than these mainstream coprocessor models did not have sufficient interest from the application developers in CRESTA to consider at this point in time.
+New programming models other than these mainstream coprocessor models did not have sufficient interest from the application developers in CRESTA when surveyed during the first feedback exercise with partners (D3.1).

-3.2 Automated Anomaly Detection
+2.2 Automated Anomaly Detection

 Automatic identification of anomalous values is becoming important.
-Firstly, users have expressed concerns - in both the survey for the existing Gap Analysis document, and we are aware anecdotally, that the volume of data is increasing as applications grow and is already unmanageable for many applications.
+Firstly, the volume of trace and debug data is increasing as applications and systems grow.
 Secondly, debugging is both deductive and iterative, and yet iteration is not a process that we humans do well.
 At current scale, and as we reach higher scales, we can automatically identify anomalies that happen - differences with previous successful runs, and with processes that are successful within the current task.
 Identifying earlier that a value is invalid would be helpful even at current application scale.

-Identifying anomalous application activity is also important - current approaches, for example, viewing merged stacks of processes are helpful but need to be extended.
+Identifying anomalous application activity is also important - current approaches, for example, viewing merged stacks of processes are helpful, but need to be extended.
 Identifying, for example, the path of execution that led to a particular issue would be helpful.
 This may take the form of comparing with a previous successful application run.
 This could cover both data changes, and process activity.
-Automated methods for asserting data integrity should be investigated that would allow, for example, a developer to efficiently detect incorrect values.
-This could involve developing both standard libraries for data verification, and model specific libraries and, for example, the addition of consistency checks support - for example a checksum capability on function entrance for large arrays.